-In the spring, while grinding away my time at work, the desire to pen a new story formed.
+In the spring of 2018, while grinding away my time at work, the desire to pen a new story formed.
 I was tinkering with a completely different story that I always figured would be my first novel.
 Naturally, I didn’t want to start writing something else.
 But, after a few days I had to start this mysterious new story.
 I couldn’t focus on anything else.
 This random desire burned brightly, even though I only had a single word to go on: faith.

 In the spring I picked up copy of Jean Paul Sartre’s Existentialism is a Humanism.
 In school, I never studied existentialism.
 I figured Sartre was a good place to start.
 In the end, I suppose it was an excellent place to start.
 After finishing Sartre’s speech, I started contemplating the value of human life.
 I’d thought about this in certain contexts in college.
 However, I hadn’t really thought about it outside of the medical ethics arena.
 It may sound bizarre, but this is where some of the basic notions of my novel came from.